norlab/LIS-546-SPR2021/content/emerging-topics.md

 - Adam McMaster has a nice [general blog post on using containers for research](Why you should use Docker in your research).

 ## Advocacy and Solidarity Through Data Curation
+Last year's course came to an end during a period of exceptional upheaval at systems that are deeply broken.
+These systems are still broken and upheaval continues (understandably).

+The following are Weber's words from last year:

-This has been a tough quarter, and it is coming to an end during a period of exceptional upheaval at systems that are deeply broken.
-Throughout this coursebook I have tried to inject relevant content in the examples used, but this has at time fallen far short of what should be a course that equips you with skills to advocate and work on behalf of just outcomes.
+>Throughout this course website I have tried to inject relevant content in the examples used, but this has at time fallen far short of what should be a course that equips you with skills to advocate and work on behalf of just outcomes.
 My goal has been to equip you with the skills necessary to carry out curation in future positions.

-When I approach topics like 311 data, or search and discovery of data through web technologies - it is informed by and grounded in the work of data justice, equity, and ultimately advocacy.
+>When I approach topics like 311 data, or search and discovery of data through web technologies - it is informed by and grounded in the work of data justice, equity, and ultimately advocacy.
 I wish, in many ways, that I had the ability to give you greater exposure to these topics while simultaneously introducing key concepts in practical curation work - but within the quarter system that is exceptionally difficult.
 This is a poor excuse.
 I am committed to trying to do better at this in future.
 A parting "mention" of these topics is far from what you deserve, and I hope that in the future some of you will be my collaborators in trying to improve this aspect of the course.
 Below I mention just two areas that deserve far more attention within the curation curriculum.

-If you continue on at the iSchool I strongly recommend courses taught by my brilliant colleagues Megan Finn, Miranda Belarde-Lewis, Clarita Lefthand Begay, Marika Cifor, Jason Yip, and Anna-Lauren Hoffman.
+>If you continue on at the iSchool I strongly recommend courses taught by my brilliant colleagues Megan Finn, Miranda Belarde-Lewis, Clarita Lefthand Begay, Marika Cifor, Jason Yip, and Anna-Lauren Hoffman.
 A few that I recommend in particular are :

 - LIS 583 Cross Cultural Approaches to Leadership (Belarde-Lewis)
 - LIS 577 Participatory Design in Libraries (Yip)